top of page

 Therapy Approach

 Deciding to start therapy is a big move.
 You don't know me, but you are anticipating having to tell your life story to a complete stranger and this can feel scary and somewhat overwhelming.
-Let me start by telling you now that my approach is collaborative and we share control of our sessions together.
+My approach is collaborative and we share control of our sessions together.
 In fact, most sessions feel like a casual chat with me whipping out the occasional diagram on the whiteboard to explain a certain concept and you shooting me down or telling me "yes, I like it, let's try that".

 I'm grounded in evidence-based treatment.
 This is largely due to my strong scientific research background.
 I typically use cognitive behaviour therapy, integrated family intervention, schema therapy and motivational interviewing.
 I am a total scientist-nerd, so you'll hear me talk about the latest research innovations in mental health, especially if it applies to some of your experiences and challenges.

-I'm a tough warm psychologist.
+I'm a warm but relatively firm psychologist.
 I'll definitely check in on whether you've worked at therapy homework between sessions, track your progress, and make sure that we're making headway.
 I'm cheering you on and advocating for your wellbeing.
 The aim is for you to become your own best psychologist with a belief in your own resilience and wisdom to make good decisions.

 Finally, I really enjoy seeing my clients.
 I'm not an enigmatic psychologist who says "hmm, tell me more" and then scribbles mysterious notes.
 I tell you what I'm thinking (and you can tell me "that's not right", "I love that" or "no way I'm doing that").